forschungsprojekte-II-ws2223/moodle-mod_jupyter/jupyter/CustomerDoc.md

    ![ChoseFile](images/choseFile.png)
 6. Add the zip version via "Choose a file..." or "Drag and Drop"
 7. Click on __"Install plugin from the ZIP file"__ Button to install the Plugin
-8. Click on __OK__ if further configuration are opening to progress installation
+8. Click on __Continue__ if further configuration are opening to progress installation
+9. A page about current release information will appear.
+Scroll down and click on __Continue__ again
+10. The next page is about Plugins check.
+Click on __Upgrade Moodle datebase now__
+11. Click on __Continue__ to progress further
+12. Now the default settings of Jupyterhub will show up.
+Click on __Save changes__ if there is nothing to change.
+After that the plugin is installed

 ## Usage of Plugin for Teacher
 ### Create course
+1. Get a zip file of the plugin
-1. Go to __Site Home__
+2. Go to __Site Home__
-2. __Turn on editing__ in the settings
+3. __Turn on editing__ in the settings
    ![turnOnEdit](images/turnOnEdit.png)
-3. Click on __"Add an activity or resource"__ and add the __Jupyter Hub__ Plugin as an activity
+4. Click on __"Add an activity or resource"__ and add the __Jupyter Hub__ Plugin as an activity
    ![jupyterPlugin](images/jupyterPlugin.png)
-4. Configuration Jupyter to show the correct file by filling out the blanks
+5. Fill in the blank to show the correct file when opening this Jupyter Notebook
    ![configJupyter](images/configJupyter.png)
-5. Now you have open a Jupyter Notebook
+6. Save and return to the Course overview or display the notebook immediately

 ### Jupyterhub Plugin Settings
 1. Go to __Site Administration__